CRM197

-CRM197 is a non-toxic mutant of diphtheria toxin, currently used as a carrier protein for polysaccharides and haptens to make them immunogenic.
+CRM197 is a non-toxic mutant of diphtheria toxin, currently used in certain vaccines as a carrier protein for polysaccharides and haptens to make them immunogenic.

-There is some dispute about the toxicity of CRM197, with evidence that it is toxic to yeast cells and some mammalian cell lines.
+There is some dispute about the toxicity of CRM197, with a 2008 study finding that it is toxic to yeast cells and some mammalian cell lines.

 Description

 CRM197 is a genetically detoxified form of diphtheria toxin.
 A single mutation at position 52, substituting glutamic acid for glycine, causes the ADP-ribosyltransferase activity of the native toxin to be lost.
 The structural basis for the lack of CRM197 toxicity has recently been elucidated.
 CRM197 is widely used as a carrier protein for conjugate vaccines.
 A potential advantage of CRM197 over toxoided proteins is that, because it is genetically detoxified, it retains its full complement of lysine amines for conjugation.
 There is also evidence suggesting that, compared with tetanus toxoid, there is less carrier-induced suppression of the immune response, especially when there are many individual polysaccharides linked to the same carrier protein.
 A summary of the uses and properties of CRM197 has been published.
 CRM197, like diphtheria toxin, is a single polypeptide chain of 535 amino acids (58.4 kDa) consisting of two subunits (linked by disulfide bridges).